Connecting Lemonado MCP to Claude

 After successful authentication, Lemonado will appear as a connected tool under Developer Mode.

-Technical details: ChatGPT supports SSE and streaming HTTP connector protocols.
+Technical Note: ChatGPT supports SSE and streaming HTTP connector protocols.
 Authentication options include OAuth or none (for public endpoints).

 Start a new chat in ChatGPT.

-Click the paperclip or Connectors icon in the message box.
+Click the plus (+) icon in the message box, then hover over More (…).

-Select Lemonado from the list of available connectors.
+Select Lemonado from the list of available connectors to activate inside your chat.

 Try a test query, for example:

-If successful, ChatGPT will retrieve data directly from your connected Lemonado workspace.
+If successful, Claude will return data directly from your connected Lemonado workspace.

-All queries run through Lemonado’s unified SQL engine, allowing you to combine and analyze data from multiple sources in one request — securely and in real time.
+All queries run through Lemonado's unified SQL engine, allowing you to combine and analyze data from multiple sources in a single request, securely and in real time.

 Best Practices

-Keep each connector scoped to the specific data it needs.
+Keep each connector limited to the specific data it needs to access.Monitor access regularly.

-Rotate or revoke OAuth tokens periodically for security.
+Rotate or revoke OAuth tokens periodically to keep your connections secure.

 Share this post